Building a Machine Learning Development Environment

 sudo apt install python3-pip

-If it appears like this, pip is not installed on your system.
-Install it using the system’s package manager (apt in this case) (if a version name appears, it’s already installed, so skip this command).
+If you see the above output, pip is not installed on your system.
+Install it using your system’s package manager (apt in this case) (if a version number appears, pip is already installed, so skip this command):

 1